sphinxlogic/Microsoft-Windows-Vista-Buffer-Lab03_n/README.md

 </pre>

 To Build the Buffer Lab or Samples use NMAKE or MSBUILD from Microsoft or AT&T. MSBUILD may throw a 'cmd.exe' spawning error this can be ignored.

+You will need to build sdkdiif or windiff first and compare NTDDSCSI.H